StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

 $$ \frac{du(t)}{dt}=au(t-\tau),$$

 where $\tau>0$ is a delay parameter.
-In this case, the current rate of change depends on the past value, which captures the idea that longer-maturity yields may respond to earlier short-rate or policty shocks only after a time lag.
+In this case, the current rate of change depends on the value of the system $\tau$ days earlier, which captures the idea that longer-maturity yields may respond to earlier short-rate or policty shocks only after a time lag.
 The solution of this equation with history $u(t)=0$ for $t<0$ and $u(0)=1$ is given by

 $$u(t)=\sum_{n=0}^\infty\frac{a^n(t-n\tau)^n}{n!}\Theta(t-n\tau),$$